vedduhijod/currencyconverter/README.md

-# currencyconverter
-Currency Converter app built with React, Vite, and Tailwind CSS.
-Provides real-time exchange rates and an intuitive UI for currency conversion.
 # 💱 Currency Converter

 A simple and interactive Currency Converter web application built with **React**, **Vite**, and **Tailwind CSS**.
 It uses a public API to fetch real-time exchange rates and lets users convert between multiple currencies easily.